Kuratoro/zk.zettel.page/types-of-notes.md

 ## Resources

 Ahrens, S. (2017).
 How to take smart notes: One simple technique to boost writing, learning and thinking: for students, academics and nonfiction book writers.
-CreateSpace. (also see <books> for further reading)
+CreateSpace. (also see <books?cf> for further reading)

 [^1]: The principle of atomicity: <https://www.zettelkasten.de/posts/create-zettel-from-reading-notes/>